 You earn 2 points per $1 on the first $50,000 spent in combined purchases at gas stations and hotel accommodations when purchased directly with the hotel each account anniversary year.
 If you spend more, you earn the regular 1 point per $1 rate until the next account year.

 You can convert your points into a variety of rewards.
 You can also turn your points into cash.
-For every 100 points you earn, you get $1 in cash back.
+For every 100 points you earn, you can get $1 in cash back.

 This bonus program applies to your card as well as to any cards held by your employees.